ChaoticSomeone/Chaos-JFX-Utils/README.md

 - `public static Stage newStageWindow(FXMLLoader fxmlLoader, String title) throws IOException`

-	Creates a new stage, a new windows if you will, from the given FXML.
+	Creates a new stage, a new window if you will, from the given FXML.
 Also sets the title.

 - `public static Stage newStageWindow(FXMLLoader fxmlLoader, String title, int width, int height) throws IOException`